telerik/document-processing-docs/troubleshooting/wordsprocessing.md

 ## Issue: "NotSupportedException: The requested security protocol is not supported." when importing HTML with images in Windows Server

-You get this error when importing an HTML file containing images, in a Windows Server environment that does not have .NET 4.8 installed.
+You get this error when importing an HTML file containing images in a Windows Server environment that does not have .NET 4.8 installed.
 The required TLS security protocols are missing and are causing the observed behavior.

 ### Solution